Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Discussion

-This identification of the small scale clustering mechanism for the simulations executed in this paper is particularly important in the context of planet formation as St$_K \lesssim {\rm{few}} \times 0.01$ is the reasonable Stokes number range for particles available for planetesimal formation, as shown by growth models \citep{Estrada_etal_2016, Estrada_etal_2022}, meteoritic evidence \citep[][and references therein] {Simon_etal_2018}, and inferred from recent disk observations \citep{Carrascogonzalez_etal_2019, Tazzari_etal_2021, Zagaria_etal_2025}.
-We also remind the reader that the simulations performed by \citet{Li_Youdin_2021}, \citet{Lim_etal_2025b, Lim_etal_2025a} and the ones presented in this paper are all axisymmetric, with clustering characteristics likely very different from those derived from full-3D simulations. \NewEditv{We have taken appropriate steps to allow for this, and future work should consider this effect carefully}.
+This identification of the small-scale clustering mechanism in the simulations reported here is particularly important in the context of planet formation, since $\St_K \lesssim {\rm few}\times 0.01$ is the expected Stokes-number range for particles available for planetesimal formation, as indicated by growth models \citep{Estrada_etal_2016, Estrada_etal_2022}, meteoritic evidence \citep[][and references therein]{Simon_etal_2018}, and recent disk observations \citep{Carrascogonzalez_etal_2019, Tazzari_etal_2021, Zagaria_etal_2025}.
+We also remind the reader that the simulations performed by \citet{Li_Youdin_2021}, \citet{Lim_etal_2025b, Lim_etal_2025a}, and those presented here are axisymmetric, and that their clustering characteristics may differ from those derived from fully 3D simulations.
+As discussed in Sec.~\ref{RDFs}, this dimensionality is reflected in the kinetic energy spectra and can be accounted for in constructing the RDF comparison.
+We have taken the appropriate steps to do so here, although future work should continue to examine this effect carefully.